sparkletron/TEST-PSX-GLFW-Moving_Square/README.md

    5. [CMAKE ... cmake.org](https://cmake.org/download/)

-FIRST
+##### FIRST

 	Download this repo.

-Windows using PsyQ
+##### Windows using Psy-Q

 	1. [Visit this link ... psxdev.net](http://www.psxdev.net/help/psyq_install.html)

-Linux using WINE with PsyQ
+###### Linux using WINE with Psy-Q

 	1. Install WINE
 	2. Install dosemu
 	3. Initialize WINE (winecfg works well for this)
 	4. Initialize dosemu (just run dosemu)
 	5. Copy psyq directory to wine drive_c directory
 	6. Use the command "wine regedit" to import reg file
 	7. Edit dosemu's autoexec.bat and alter the file to mount your linux drive as root for drive D:.
 	    Then add psyq folder in wine as a path.
 	8. Install pcsx
 	9. Execute pcsx
 	10. Add a bios file to pcsx (not needed HLE bios will work fine)
 	11. Tell pcsx to use the file
 	12. Leave pcsx open
 	12. Run cmake . -DCMAKE_TOOLCHAIN_FILE=psx_build/toolchain/psx.cmake
 	13. Run make to compile
 	14. Executable will be located in bin_psx
 	15. Use pcsx "run exe" to navigate to the bin_psx folder
 	16. Open the executable located in that folder.

-Linux using GLFW
+###### Linux using GLFW

 	1. Download, Compile, and install GLFW v3.2.1 (requires cmake, and will inform you of missing dependcies)
 	2. Install GLEW (repository version in Ubuntu 14.04 is fine)
 	3. Run cmake . to create makefile
 	4. Run make, to compile
 	5. Executable will be located in bin_nix

-Windows using GLFW
+###### Windows using GLFW

 	1. Copy the contents of the GLFW download to C:\libraries\GLFW.
 	   * You will have to create the C:\libraries\GLFW folder.